 Our Consumer Behaviour and Marketing course is about promoting products, services and ideas.
 You will study business with a focus on marketing techniques – relating to advertising, customer relations, market research, consumer behaviour, public relations (PR) and event organisation.

-Graduates from this course could end up working in any of these areas, or in marketing departments of a diverse range of companies in finance, the media, retail or charities.
+Graduates from this Chartered Institute of Marketing accredited course could end up working in any of these areas, or in marketing departments of a diverse range of companies in finance, the media, retail or charities.

 BSc Food Marketing and Business Economics is a blend of business management, marketing and economics, with a focus on the food industry.
 An exciting part of the course is a marketing research project, which enables you to work as a consultant for a real food business.

-Graduates of this course will be well-placed to move into a range of key business roles within the food industry and other sectors.
+Graduates of this Chartered Institute of Marketing accredited course will be well-placed to move into a range of key business roles within the food industry and other sectors.